Granules – my golden handwriting

 How are granules made?

-From an exhibition to one’s signature
+From exhibition to own signature

+That exhibition touched something in me: the power of something so small, the subtlety of repetition, and especially the way something seemingly simple, like a ball of gold, can have so much eloquence.
 That’s where my search began.
 Not for perfection or symmetry, but for something that suited my way of working.
-And so I started experimenting with granules – but in my way.
+And so I started experimenting with granules – but in my own way.

 Controlled chaos